korgong/new-react-app/README.md

 ## Notice
 this branch provide react frame. don't add business logic here <br>
-this branch will update config to better serve business logic
+this branch will update config to better serve business logic <br>
+you should use node 16 to run this project <br>
+this project has a conflict with peer dependency <br>

 ## Available Scripts